trampgeek/moodle-qtype_coderunner/README.md

 `question/behaviour` directories to corresponding CodeRunner directories; you must have configured the webserver to follow symbolic links for this to work.
-It also creates a new user called *coderunner* on the system; when using the so-called *NullSandbox* (see below), tests are run with the user ID set to the coderunner user to minimise the exposure of sensitive web-server information.
+It also creates a new user called *coderunner* on the system; when using the *RunguardSandbox* (see below), tests are run with the user ID set to the coderunner user to minimise the exposure of sensitive web-server information.
 The install script may prompt for details like the office and phone number of the coderunner user -- just hit enter to accept the defaults.
-The switch to the coderunner user and the controlled execution of the submitted program in *NullSandbox* is done by a program `runguard`, written by Jaap Eldering as part of the programming contest server [DOMJudge](http://domjudge.sourceforge.net/).
+The switch to the coderunner user and the controlled execution of the submitted program in *RunguardSandbox* is done by a program `runguard`, written by Jaap Eldering as part of the programming contest server [DOMJudge](http://domjudge.sourceforge.net/).
 This program needs to be 'setuid root', and hence the install script requires root permissions to set this up.

-All going well, you should finish up with a user 'coderunner' , albeit one without a home directory, and symbolic links from within the `<moodlehome>/question/type` and `<moodlehome>/question/behaviour` directories to the `<moodlehome>/local/CodeRunner/CodeRunner` and `<moodlehome>/local/CodeRunner/adaptive_adapted_for_coderunner` directories
+All going well, you should finish up with a user 'coderunner', albeit one without a home directory, and symbolic links from within the `<moodlehome>/question/type` and `<moodlehome>/question/behaviour` directories to the `<moodlehome>/local/CodeRunner/CodeRunner` and `<moodlehome>/local/CodeRunner/adaptive_adapted_for_coderunner` directories